Azure SQL Database traffic migration to newer Gateways

 - East Asia

-The traffic migration will change the public IP address that DNS resolves for your SQL Database.
+The traffic migration will change the public IP address that DNS resolves for your database in Azure SQL Database.
 You will be impacted if you have:

 - Redirection as the connection policy

 - Connections to SQL Database from inside Azure and using Service Tags

 - Connections made using supported versions of JDBC Driver for SQL Server will see no impact.
 For supported JDBC versions, see Download Microsoft JDBC Driver for SQL Server.

 What to do you do if you're affected

 We recommend that you allow outbound traffic to IP addresses for all the gateway IP addresses in the region on TCP port 1433, and port range 11000-11999.
 This recommendation is applicable to clients connecting from on-premises and also those connecting via Service Endpoints.
 For more information on port ranges, see Connection policy.

 Connections made from applications using Microsoft JDBC Driver below version 4.0 might fail certificate validation.
 Lower versions of Microsoft JDBC rely on Common Name (CN) in the Subject field of the certificate.
 The mitigation is to ensure that the hostNameInCertificate property is set to *.database.windows.net.
 For more information on how to set the hostNameInCertificate property, see Connecting with Encryption.

 If the above mitigation doesn't work, file a support request for SQL Database or SQL Managed Instance using the following URL: https://aka.ms/getazuresupport